 - Faculty Managers and Liaison Librarians are available to discuss any issues relating to this policy.
 Experienced librarians will check every item before a de-selection decision is made.
 Any queries regarding a book's continued relevance to the teaching, learning or research program of the University will be referred to a relevant academic for comment.

-- Comments or feedback on these guidelines are welcome and should be sent to your Library Faculty Manager, Liaison Librarian or Janine Epps, Manager Collections & Access.
+- Comments or feedback on these guidelines are welcome and should be sent to your Library Faculty Manager, Liaison Librarian or Janetta Mascilongo (Manager, Collections and Information Resources).